MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 values will be the same for all preview and minor version releases.
 The `<GUID>` values are changed for each major release.

-## <a id="msix" />Installing the MSIX package
+## <a id="msix" />Installing from the Microsoft Store

+PowerShell 7.1 has been published to the Microsoft Store.
+You can find the PowerShell release on the [Microsoft Store](https://www.microsoft.com/store/apps/9MZ1SNWT0N5D) website or in the Store application in Windows.

+Benefits of the Microsoft Store package:

+- Automatic updates built right into Windows 10
+- Integrates with other software distribution mechanisms like Intune and SCCM

 > [!NOTE]
+> Any system-level configuration settings stored in `$PSHOME` cannot be modified.
+This includes the
+> WSMAN configuration.
+This prevents remote sessions from connecting to Store-based installs of
+> PowerShell.
+User-level configurations and SSH remoting are supported.

+### Using the MSIX package

+> [!NOTE]
-> The MSIX package is not officially supported at this time.
-We continue to build the package for
+> The preview builds of PowerShell include an MSIX package.
+The MSIX package is not officially
-> internal testing purposes only.
+> supported.
+We continue to build the package for internal testing purposes only.

 To manually install the MSIX package on a Windows 10 client, download the MSIX package from our GitHub [releases][releases] page.
 Scroll down to the **Assets** section of the Release you want to